 Overall you’re looking at 5 “steps”, and 3 learning modules within the program.
 Steps 1, 2 & 4 talk about various offers and coaching you can get.

-These are up-sells which means if you’re going to take advantage and follow the instructions you will have to buy some kind of hosting, get coaching from a guy named Anthony Morrison (BAD news!) and a “Done for you” offer which I assume means they’ll make the ads and set up other things for you, although I’ve never been a fan of anyone doing work for you because in my experience, letting anyone do work for you almost always leads to sub-par results.
+These are up-sells which means if you’re going to take advantage and follow the instructions you will have to buy some kind of hosting, get coaching from a guy named Anthony Morrison (I have an issue with this offer) and a “Done for you” offer which I assume means they’ll make the ads and set up other things for you, although I’ve never been a fan of anyone doing work for you because in my experience, letting anyone do work for you almost always leads to sub-par results.

 The first 2 modules feature 8 videos on everything from list building to extracting leads from FB fan pages and setting up ads.
 There is detailed info on doing this so that’s a positive.
 Module 3 is just more of the same but features 7 videos and gets in-depth on further enhancing your ads and making them convert better.

-The only compliment I can give this product:
+The only compliment I can give 1 Cent FB Clicks:

 What is pretty decent in my opinion is that there is a whole bunch of information on list building tactics utilizing fan pages on FB.
 I honestly haven’t done that much advertising on it, so I can’t tell you if advertising through fan pages is likely to be profitable.